How Long Do Restraining Orders Last?

-The length a restraining order stays on your record depends on what order you received.
-There are various types of restraining orders and each one has its own policies.
-If you received a temporary restraining order, it will appear to law enforcement officials for 14 days, or until your court hearing.
+The length of a restraining order stays on your record, depending on what order you received.
+There are various types of restraining orders, and each one has its own policies.
+If you received a temporary restraining order, it will appear to law enforcement officials for 14 days or until your court hearing.
 If the restraining order is denied at the hearing, it will be erased from your record.
-However, if it is denied by the judge, it will remain.
+However, if the judge denies it, it will remain.

 What is a restraining order?